Children’s Voices Centre

 Key focus areas include:

-Children’s voices and participation Supporting children to express their perspectives and participate in decision-making processes.
+Children’s voices and participation: Supporting ALL children to express their perspectives and participate in decision-making processes through innovative, inclusive research practices.

 The centre also researches children’s health, wellbeing and participation in everyday activities.

-• Promote social justice and equity for children
+• Promote children’s participation in advocating for social justice and equity

-• Reduce barriers for children with diverse abilities or backgrounds
+• Reduce barriers to social, health and educational inclusion for children with diverse abilities or backgrounds

-The research contributes to global initiatives such as the UN Sustainable Development Goals, including quality education, good health, reduced inequalities and partnerships.
+The research contributes to global initiatives such as the UN Sustainable Development Goals, including quality education (SDG 4), good health and well being (SDG 3), reduced inequalities (SDG 10) and partnerships for the goals (SDG 17).

 The Children’s Voices Centre offers much more than what’s highlighted here.
 To learn more about their research, projects and impact, visit the Children’s Voices Centre website.